 Armpit hair on women is like mosquitos.
 They are annoying, we don’t want them near us, and quite frankly, we do not understand why they even exist in the first place.
 For many years we have been exploring, trying and testing various ways to remove unwanted body hair.
-And so far, we have narrowed it down to these five ways.
+And so far, we have narrowed it down to five hair removal methods.

 This immediate, cost-effective, convenient and short term solution to hair removal is probably the most common one.
 You can do it yourself, and at your own pace, it is, however, a short term solution as hair growth will start to show within a couple of days.
 There are some negative aspects to shaving, such as cutting yourself, ingrown hairs, folliculitis, irritated, inflamed skin, and not to mention the time and effort it takes up.